Introduction to AI for AI Engineers

 Overview of Retrieval-Augmented Generation (RAG)

 Organizations seek to integrate AI into their software ecosystems to drive business value.
-To achieve this, AI applications must be capable of understanding technical concepts specific to the industries and organizations.
+To achieve this, AI applications must be capable of understanding technical concepts specific to their industry and organization.

-Foundational models are enhanced using Retrieval-Augmented Generation (RAG) techniques to improve large language models (LLMs) output with domain-specific business knowledge, such as information about bank-specific products or customer loyalty programs.
+Foundational models are enhanced using Retrieval-Augmented Generation (RAG) techniques to improve the LLM’s output with domain-specific business knowledge, such as information about bank-specific products or customer loyalty programs.

-A potential use case is a chatbot trained on a bank’s products and services, enabling it to provide customers with the product and services information when they are looking to open a bank account or explore additional financial products.
+A potential use case is a RAG-enabled chatbot that can query information related to ACME bank’s products and services.
+This enables the chatbot to provide customers with product and services information when they are looking to open a bank account or explore additional financial products.

 How does RAG work?

-Data Collection: Data is collected from both structured (databases) and unstructured data (documents, marketing materials, blogs).
+1. Data Collection: Data is collected from both structured (databases) and unstructured data (documents, marketing materials, blogs).
 This process can be accomplished asynchronously to keep the system up to date with the latest sources.
+Think of this as an ETL process, but with a specialized step to convert data into a format the LLM can query.

-Embedding system: Once the user submits a question, an intermediary system converts it into a numerical representation (embedding).
+2. Embedding system: Once the user submits a question, an intermediary system converts it into a numerical representation (embedding) - this allows it to be compared to the existing data.

-Generation: The LLM will generate a response back to the user.
+5. Generation: The LLM will generate a response for the user.

 Benefits